Learn more about each topic by clicking on the title name.

-Dually eligible beneficiaries are people enrolled in both Medicare and Medicaid by virtue of their age or disability and low incomes.
-This population is diverse and includes individuals with multiple chronic conditions, physical disabilities, mental illness, and cognitive impairments such as dementia and developmental disabilities.
-It also includes some individuals who are relatively healthy.
+Dually eligible beneficiaries are people enrolled in both Medicare and Medicaid who are eligible by virtue of their age or disability and low incomes.
+This is a diverse population that includes people with multiple chronic conditions, physical disabilities, mental illness, and cognitive impairments such as dementia and developmental disabilities.
+It also includes individuals who are relatively healthy.

 Medicaid covers people who would otherwise face considerable financial barriers to health care.
 Generally, a person must fall into a specific population group, referred to as categorical eligibility, and meet income thresholds in order to be eligible for Medicaid.
 Federal law mandates some of these eligibility groups; some are covered at state option.
 All states offer Medicaid coverage for low-income children, their parents, expectant mothers, seniors, and people with disabilities; some states have opted to expand eligibility further.
 To receive a full range of Medicaid benefits, individuals also must be U.S. citizens or qualified aliens.
 Learn more about eligibility pathways, eligibility and enrollment processes, and issues pertaining to specific populations.